Skip to main content

 namestringYesUnique name for the routing config

-typestringYesRouting strategy: deterministic or text_classification
+typestringYesRouting strategy: deterministic, text_classification, or semantic

 default_model_idstringYesFallback model ID when no rule matches or on error